-I now many of my elf on the shelf parent friends are growing tired of the elf… for many of us it’s been quite a number of years that we’ve been having to move this elf.
+I know many of my elf on the shelf parent friends are growing tired of the elf… for many of us it’s been quite a number of years that we’ve been having to move this elf.
 Although our elf never got up to a bunch of shenangigans like others, she does bring some fun “booths” with her.
-From a lemonade stand, to a game of Christmas Mix-up, to a hot cocoa stand, a baking booth to a game of tic tac snow, and just once a video on an ipod, she had some fun, but simple things for my children to wake up to.
+From a lemonade stand, to a game of Christmas Mix-up, a hot cocoa stand, a baking booth to a game of tic tac snow, and just once a video on an ipod, she had some fun.
 The rest of the time she simply moved throughout the house, hiding in trickier places as the kids got older.
-Think inside cupboards or cookie jars, in the fridge or behind a picture frame on a high shelf.
+Think inside cupboards or cookie jars, in the fridge, or behind a picture frame on a high shelf.
 This year she brought another booth with her – this time Santa’s Traveling Elf Workshop!

-This year she didn’t appear until December 2, but she brought along Santa’s Traveling Workshop and a mini-sign.
+Our Christmas Elf didn’t appear until December 2, but she brought along Santa’s Traveling Elf Workshop and a mini-sign.
 She actually ended up staying in the same spot two nights in a r0w, but her sign changed, as did her position and those of the toys.
-Plus she brought back the toy reindeer the kids had given her last year.

-Really, if she wanted to, she could have stayed in the same place for FOUR nights, because this free printable Santa’s Traveling Workshop Shelf Elf Booth comes with four signs.
-They fit perfectly on mini-tripods, but if you don’t have one of those, you COULD easily make one out of popsicle sticks.
+Really, if she wanted to, she could have stayed in the same place for FOUR nights, because this free printable Santa’s Traveling Elf Workshop comes with four signs!
+They fit perfectly on mini-tripods, but if you don’t have one of those, you could easily make one out of popsicle sticks.
 If that is too much trouble, lean it up against a salt and pepper shaker!

-So how does your elf go about getting a Santa’s Traveling Workshop Shelf Elf Booth?
-Why, here, of course!
-Simply download the pdf file below, save it to your desktop.
+How does your elf on the shelf go about getting a Santa’s Traveling Elf Workshop?
+Why, right here, of course!
+Simply download the pdf file below and save it to your desktop.
 Open the elf on the shelf printable in Adobe Reader and print it out onto cardstock.
-Cut out the little window, fold back the shelf and the sides, cut out the preferred sign and set the whole thing up on a flat surface!
+Cut out the little window and fold back the shelf and the sides.
+Cut out the 4 signs and set the whole thing up on a flat surface!
 Very minimal elf on the shelf work for a big bang come morning!